A Holographic Constraint on Scale Separation: IV. Discussion

 The putative family of 3d CFTs holographically dual to DGKT-type AdS$_4$ vacua remains as puzzling as ever due to its several exotic features -- a large spectral gap for operators of spin $<2$ as well as the absence of relevant or marginal operators.
 Moreover, there are other constraints on scale-separated AdS$_4$ vacua that the DGKT construction does not pass, see ~\cite{Bobev:2023dwx,Montero:2024qtz}.
 We hope that our results will help shed new light on this mysterious system on the interface of string theory and holography.

-\textbf{Acknowledgements:}~We would like to thank Fien Apers, Joe Conlon, Fri\dh rik Freyr Gautason, George Tringas, Jesse van Muiden, Inne Van de Plas, Vincent Van Hemelryck, and Thomas Van Riet for useful discussions.
+\textbf{Acknowledgements:}~We would like to thank Ofer Aharony, Fien Apers, Shai Chester, Joe Conlon, Fri\dh rik Freyr Gautason, Rishi Mouland, George Tringas, Jesse van Muiden, Inne Van de Plas, Vincent Van Hemelryck, and Thomas Van Riet for useful discussions.
 We are supported by the FWO projects G003523N, G094523N, and G0E2723N, and the KU Leuven C1 project C16/25/01.
 FR was also supported by an FWO postdoctoral fellowship with number 12A1Q25N.